benoitlahoz/vue-checkin/content/index.md

 VueCheckIn

 #description
-A generic check-in system for parent/child component registration pattern in Vue 3.
+A generic check-in system for parent/child component registration pattern in Vue 3 using Inversion of Control (IoC).

 Like an airport check-in desk: parent components provide a check-in counter where child components register themselves with their data.
+Built on dependency injection principles for clean, maintainable component architecture.

 #links
   :::u-button